 Day Six – Epic Odyssey

-For the London group, the first stop was a private tour of Parliament, which was unusually busy for a Monday.
-After a tight security screening process, we entered through Westminster Hall, which is the only remaining portion of the original Tudor castle, last used by Henry VIII.
-Plaques on the floor commemorate notable events that occurred in this hall, including most dramatically the trials of Scotsman William Wallace (otherwise known as Braveheart) and Sir Thomas More, both of whom were condemned to death.
+Highlights of the London Tour: Our first stop is a private tour of Parliament, which is unusually busy for a Monday.
+After a tight security screening process, we enter through Westminster Hall, which is the only remaining portion of the original Tudor castle last used by Henry VIII.
+Plaques on the floor commemorate notable events that have occurred in this hall, including the dramatic trials of Scotsman William Wallace (otherwise known as Braveheart) and Sir Thomas More, both of whom were condemned to death.
 The tour continues through St. Stephen’s Hall, Central Lobby and Members Lobby to the Common Chamber (home to the House of Commons, the actual governing body of the British government) and finally to the very ornate Lords Chamber (home to the much less influential House of Lords).
 Coincidentally, later that evening we find out that while we were touring Parliament, the next Prime Minister of Britain was determined when the opponent to Theresa May withdrew from the race.

-After the tour, we met up with the McLaren tour participants for lunch at Novikov in Mayfair, offering a unique combination of Italian and Japanese cuisine.
-Then back on the bus for visits to the Eye of London, the Tower of London, and rooftop cocktails at St Dunstan’s overlooking the Tower.
+After the tour, we meet up with the McLaren group for lunch at Novikov in Mayfair, offering a unique combination of Italian and Japanese cuisine.
+Then back on the bus for visits to the Eye of London, the Tower of London, followed by rooftop cocktails at St. Dunstan’s overlooking the Tower.
 We return to the hotel tired, after a full day of exploring, touring and eating, greeted enthusiastically by Oliver Beckington, the Hotel’s friendly Black Labrador (appropriately named after two bishops who once lived at Dogmersfield Park).